summer-solutions/orm/README.md

     // you can set meta only in specific entity engine.SetEntityLogMeta("user_name", "john", entity)

-    receiver := NewLogReceiver(engine)
+    consumer := NewAsyncConsumer(engine)
-    receiver.Digets() //it will wait for new messages in queue }
+    consumer.Digets() //it will wait for new messages in queue }

 ```